-The time came when I wanted to give space to professionalism.
-I educated myself with books, tutorials, workshops, trips, photo editing courses and many master classes.
-At some point I even started giving courses and small workshops (in the field of business and portrait photography) myself.
-But photography remains an eternal learning process and I am always happy to discover something new!
-The lively exchange with the many different photographers in the Photographische Gesellschaft Winterthur and in various groups of photographers is a welcome source of knowledge.
+Photography remains an eternal learning process and I am always happy to discover and try something new!
+The lively exchange with the many different photographers, e.g. in the Photographische Gesellschaft Winterthur and in various groups of photographers, is a welcome refueling point for knowledge.

-My photos should arouse curiosity and capture the moment as a dear memory.
+My photos should arouse curiosity and capture the moment as a cherished memory.

-I love sunrises and sunsets and their beautiful colors; I like the facets of gray in the fog or the purity of the snow, the tropical warmth of a beach, the sea and water in general, but above all the wonder of life in the eyes of humans and animals - I try to capture all of these with the camera .
+I love sunrises and sunsets and their beautiful colors; I like the facets of gray in the fog or the purity of the snow, the tropical warmth of a beach, the sea and water in general, but above all the wonder of life through the eyes of humans and animals - all this is what I try to capture on camera .

-In my opinion, photographing people is the most beautiful, but also the most challenging way to create a photograph.
-Children rarely keep still, adults are far too self-critical.
-A lot of work for a photographer - but worthwhile one that gives me an infinite amount back.
+In my opinion, photographing people is the most beautiful, but also the most challenging way of creating a photograph.
+For example, babies don't want to fall asleep, children rarely keep still, adults are almost always much too self-critical.
+A lot of work for a photographer - but a worthwhile one that gives me so much in return.

 For thirty years now I have been married to the best husband in the world, who actively supports me in the background and we are very proud of our two wonderful sons and the beautiful daughter.
 The family also includes two completely spoiled, dictatorial cats.

 If you want to know more about me personally, check out my posts on the blog (only available in German)!

 So that everything stays exciting, I work three days a week as a department head and DaZ teacher in a German and integration school.
 There I look after the extensive German courses and the projects of the Winterthur integration promotion as well as our children's daycare and I'm responsible for advertising and security.